 A GDF cannot be sited in any community which does not consent to it.
-If proposals to site a GDF in your community are taken forward by a Working Group and Community Partnership, you will be able to communicate your views on the proposals by:
+If proposals to site a GDF in your community are taken forward by a Community Partnership, you will be able to communicate your views on the proposals by:

 Further on in the siting process, a Community Partnership will need to provide demonstrable evidence that its respective community supports the siting of a GDF in its area, via a Test of Public Support.

 Yes.
 Finland has chosen a site where it plans to build a GDF, with the support of the local community there.

-Posiva Oy, the Finnish version of RWM, chose Olkiluoto island as the site for their GDF in 2000.
+Posiva Oy, the Finnish version of NWS, chose Olkiluoto island as the site for their GDF in 2000.
 The majority of the local community was in favour of the project then, and support has actually grown as the project has developed.

-SKB, the Swedish version of RWM, developed a consent-based approach before the UK.
+SKB, the Swedish version of NWS, developed a consent-based approach before the UK.
 They committed to walk away from any community that did not support having a GDF built nearby.
 That helped communities to trust them and get involved in the conversation with confidence.

 Read the latest update as Östhammar agrees to host a GDF, here.

-Now that a Working Group has been formed in Theddlethorpe, they we will identify an initial ‘Search Area’.
-This is the geographical area or areas within which RWM will seek potentially suitable sites for a GDF.
-RWM’s role is very much one of information gathering, ahead of a Community Partnership being formed.
+A Working Group was formed in Theddlethorpe, and they identified an initial ‘Search Area’.
+This is the geographical area or areas within which the GDF developer will seek potentially suitable sites for a GDF.
+The GDF developer’s role is very much one of information gathering, ahead of a Community Partnership being formed.